Principality of Arbanon: Reign of Demetrius Progoni

-Reign of Gregory Kamonas and Gulem
+Reign of Gregory Kamonas and Golem

 After the death of Demetrius in 1215 or 1216, the power was left to his wife Komnena.
-She was soon married off to Gregory Kamonas, who himself had earlier been married to Gjin’s daughter and needed the wedding to happen to legitimize the succession of power.
+She was soon married off to Gregory Kamonas, who himself had earlier been married to Gjin's daughter and needed the wedding to happen to legitimize the succession of power.
 After he took control of Kruja, he strengthened relations with the Grand Principality of Serbia, which had weakened after a Slavic assault on Scutari.

 Demetrius had no son to succeed him.
 Komnena had a daughter with Kamonas, who married a local magnate named Golem (Gulam).
-The latter continued to rule as a semi-independent ruler in Arbanon under Theodore Komnenos Doukas of the Despotate of Epiros (until 1230) and then Ivan Asen II of Bulgaria until his death in 1241.
+The latter continued to rule as a semi-independent ruler in Arbanon under Theodore Komnenos Doukas of the Despotate of Epirus (until 1230) and then Ivan Asen II of Bulgaria until his death in 1241.
 He then oscillated between Doukas and the Nicaeans until he was finally annexed by the Nicaeans in the phase of reconstitution of the Byzantine Empire in 1252–1256.
 During the conflicts between Michael II Komnenos Doukas of Epirus and the Emperor of Nicaea John III Doukas Vatatzes, Golem and Theodore Petraliphas, who were initially Michael's allies, eventually defected to John III in 1252.
 However, the initial Nicaean conquest where the Emperor Theodore II Laskaris appointed Constantine Chabaron as the ruler of the Principality, proved short-lived, for the events prompted the Rebellion of Arbanon in 1257.
 Golem is last mentioned in the historical records among other 'notables' of Arbanon, in a meeting with George Akropolites in Durrës that occurred in the winter of 1256–1257.
 Akropolites subsequently annexed the statelet and installed a Byzantine civil, military and fiscal administration.

 Possessions

 Arbanon extended over the modern districts of central Albania, with the capital at Kruja.

 It was a small territory in the 11th and 12th centuries, stretching from rivers Devoll to Shkumbin.
 According to Alain Ducellier, Arbanon did not have direct access to the sea.
-Robert Elsie notes that the coastal cities of modern Albania did not have noticeable Albanian communities throughout the Middle Ages, whereas the coasts of Epiros further south, despite their control by Serbs and Greeks, were primarily inhabited by Albanians according to Ducellier.
+Robert Elsie notes that the coastal cities of modern Albania did not have noticeable Albanian communities throughout the Middle Ages, whereas the coasts of Epirus further south, despite their control by Serbs and Greeks, were primarily inhabited by Albanians according to Ducellier.

 The fortresses of Kruja was the seat of the state.
 Progon gained possession of the surroundings of the fortress which became hereditary.